Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/x265params.md

 as some degree of adaptive quantization is still beneficial for overall picture quality.

+!!! warning "Lower `aq-strength` values increase QP"
+     Lower `aq-strength` values increase QP,
+     which increases compression
+     and may lead to more noticeable artifacts.
+     To counteract this,
+     you should reduce the `crf` value slightly as you decrease `aq-strength`.

 ### Psychovisual Optimization

 Use `--psy-rd 2.0` and `--psy-rdoq 2.0`,